target/f5-bigip-cookbook/README.md

 Testing
 =======

-Installing gems with bundler is a little different then normal in this case.
+Installing gems with bundler is a little different than normal in this case.
 The [f5-icontrol gem](https://devcentral.f5.com/d/icontrol-ruby-library) supported by F5 is not on rubygems.org.
 There IS an f5-icontrol gem on rubygems.org that is not what we want that someone else created.

 So for convenience the f5-icontrol gem from F5 is included with this cookbook.
 For spec testing the Gemfile references f5-icontrol.
 Using the `:path` option to reference the local gem does not work per https://github.com/bundler/bundler/issues/2298.
 So I used the workaround described in the referenced issue.